 \item Also, in linear algebra $T-\lambda$ is not invertible when $\det(T-\lambda)=0$, and with this leading to most of the advanced results about eigenvalues and eigenvectors.
 In infinite dimensions, however, it is impossible to construct a determinant function $\det:B(H)\to\mathbb C$, and this even for the diagonal operators on $l^2(\mathbb N)$. \end{enumerate}

-Summarizing, we are in trouble.
-Forgetting about (2), which obviously leads nowhere, let us focus on the difficulties in (1).
+Summarizing, we are in trouble with our extension program, and this right from the beginning.
+In order to have some theory started, however, let us forget about (2), which obviously leads nowhere, and focus on the difficulties in (1).

 In order to cut short the discussion there, regarding the various properties of $T-\lambda$, we can just say that $T-\lambda$ is either invertible with bounded inverse, the ``good case'', or not.
 We are led in this way to the following definition:

 \begin{definition} The spectrum of an operator $T\in B(H)$ is the set

 where $B(H)^{-1}\subset B(H)$ is the set of invertible operators. \end{definition}